EANorwayService/EA-Groups-CRM/README.md

 The names of the _spreadsheets_ can be changed.
 But unfortunately the names of the _sheets_ within the spreadsheets *can not be changed* without also changing them in the code.
 Also, the folders with the code names of each candidate *can not be changed*. <br/>

 ### Can I remove, add or change something in sheets?
 The code does not know what your sheets look like if you make changes.
 If you change the structure of sheet you probably also need to change this in the code if it is a part that is affected by the code.
-Here is a guide on how to do it: https://github.com/EANorwayService/CRM_setup_advanced#aboutCode. <br/>
+Either try on your own or contact us on post@effektivaltruisme.no if you'd like to do this. <br/>

 ### Can I change the names of the folders?
 You can change the names of all folders *except the candidate folders*, they need to have the same names as the candidates.
 The folders with the meeting notes inside the candidate folders also need to have the original name, if no folder with the name "Meeting Notes" is found in candidate folder a new folder with the name "Meeting Notes" will be created when a new note is generated.